 Who Can Apply for an ID Theft Passport

-Individuals who are a victim of identity theft that occurred in Iowa may apply.
+Individuals who were the victim of identity theft that occurred in Iowa or victims who resided in Iowa at the time the crime occurred may apply.
 A law enforcement report must be filed with the local law enforcement agency before eligibility may be determined for an ID Theft Passport.
 An ID Theft Passport will not be issued for instances of mistaken identity or loss of documents containing identifying information.